synogen/mpp/readme.md

 2. `mvn package`

 ## Docker
-Run build first.
+(Check docker-build.sh if you want to build & docker build at the same time) Run build first.
 Then for running on a PI/ARM device:
 1. `docker build -t mpp-test-arm --platform linux/arm64 .`
 2. `docker save mpp-test-arm -o mpp-test-arm.tar`